Jaheda20/metro-homes-client-public/README.md

 [Visit Metro Homes at- https://relaxed-gingersnap-f8453c.netlify.app ]

 ## Features
+** Common Features:
-- Search for properties by location, price, and type.
+- Search for properties by location, price, and type
-- View detailed information, including images and descriptions, for each property.
+- View all the properties and properties details
+- Secure login using email/password or social login
+- Accessible from desktop, tablet, and mobile devices

+** Admin's Features:
+- Manage all the users, change their status and role
+- Get all the properties data and verify those
+- Control the clients reviews
+- Advertise verified properties

+** Agent's Features:
+- Add, view and update their own properties
+- Monitor and manage offers received for their added properties
+- View total sold properties

+** User's Features:
-- Save favorite properties to your wishlist for later viewing.
+- Save favorite properties to the wishlist for later viewing
-- Make offers on properties you're interested in.
+- Make offers on properties he/she's interested in
+- Real-time payment processing for property purchases
-- Leave reviews and ratings for properties you've visited.
+- Leave reviews and ratings for properties you've visited
-- View your own added properties as an agent.
-- Monitor and manage offers received for your properties as an agent.
-- Secure login using email/password or social login.
-- Real-time payment processing for property purchases.
-- Accessible from desktop, tablet, and mobile devices.

 ## Tools Used
 Html, tailwind css, javascript, reactjs, swiper slider, daisy UI, mamba ui, react leaflet, firebase, react awesome reveal, axios, react toastify, react datepicker, react icons, react hot toast, node js, mongodb, express.js